Key takeaways

 You’re trying to keep costs down for your business

-As we mentioned already, the $295 annual fee on this card ($375 if application is received on or after 2/1/24) can be hard to justify if your business doesn’t spend enough to rack up a considerable amount in rewards.
+As we mentioned already, the $375 annual fee on this card can be hard to justify if your business doesn’t spend enough to rack up a considerable amount of rewards.

 The card’s lack of an introductory APR offer also means carrying a balance will become costly in a hurry.
 If you need to carry a balance on your business card from time to time, you may want to look into cards that offer a zero-interest period on purchases.
-Some of the best American Express business credit cards even let you earn Membership Rewards points with no annual fee while enjoying a 0 percent intro APR on purchases for 12 months after account opening.
+The Blue Business® Plus Card from American Express, for instance, earns Membership Rewards points with no annual fee and offers a 0 percent intro APR on purchases for 12 months after account opening before an ongoing variable APR of 18.49 percent to 26.49 percent applies.

 Should you get the Amex Business Gold?